Little Fires Everywhere (miniseries): Development

-The book was discovered by Reese Witherspoon and Lauren Neustadter before it was published.
-Witherspoon went on to choose the book as her September 2017 book club pick and soon after it was published it became a bestseller.
+Reese Witherspoon and Lauren Neustadter read an advance copy of the book before it was officially published; Witherspoon chose the book as her September 2017 book club pick, and it quickly became a bestseller.
 Witherspoon then brought the book to Kerry Washington, and together the pair approached Liz Tigelaar to adapt and showrun the novel as a limited series.
 The project began its development at ABC Signature, the cable/streaming division of ABC Studios where Witherspoon's Hello Sunshine has a network-only deal and Washington's Simpson Street has an overall deal.

 On March 2, 2018, the production was officially announced but a network had yet to be determined.
 The series was set to be written and showrun by Tigelaar who will also executive produce alongside Witherspoon, Washington, Lauren Neustadter, and Pilar Savone.
 The author of the novel, Ng, would act as producer.
 Production companies involved in the series included Hello Sunshine, Simpson Street, ABC Signature Studios.
 On March 12, 2018, Hulu gave the production an eight episode order.
 This series order came after a multiple-outlet bidding war involving various networks and streaming services.

 In April 2019, Lynn Shelton was chosen to direct the series and serve as an executive producer.
 Shelton died of a blood disorder shortly after the final episode of the series aired.